KathuriaHimanshi/Natural-Language-Processing/README.md

 # Natural-Language-Processing

-Sentiment Analysis for Resturant Review: 2-way polarity (positive and negative) classification system for Resturant's Customer Feedback.
+Sentiment Analysis for customers: 2-way polarity (positive and negative) classification system of Customer's Feedback for a restraunt.